o2r-project/ansible/README.md

 - Elasticsearch in Docker-Container ("abgesichert" über nginx Proxy, der nur `GET` requests and den Endpoint für Suche erlaubt)
 - o2r-microservices in Docker containers
   - bouncer
-  - muncher (inklusive mount von `/var/run/docker.sock` um Container zu starten)
+  - muncher (with access to Docker socket)
   - finder
   - informer
-  - loader
+  - loader (with access to Docker socket)
-  - transporter (inklusive mount von `/var/run/docker.sock` um Container zu starten)
   - ui (the web page)
   - shipper (has some issues with the log, the container may run fine but the systemctl log still shows a previous error)
   - ~~badger~~